3D Anaglyph of the Shroud

-The first 12 pages of that report includes a transcription of an interview with Andrea Nicolotti, historian at the University of Turin (Andrea Nicolotti's interview) and various details about the history of the Shroud alongside photographs of a Medallion of Lirey (see Medallions of Lirey), Ulysse Chevalier, Secondo Pia, and more.
+The first 12 pages of that report includes a transcription of an interview with Andrea Nicolotti, historian at the University of Turin (Andrea Nicolotti's interview in French (full article with paid access)) and various details about the history of the Shroud alongside photographs of a Medallion of Lirey (see Medallions of Lirey in English (this web site)), Ulysse Chevalier, Secondo Pia, and more.
 The major shortcoming of the report, which includes the details reported by Nicolotti, is the omission of major unique physical facts of the image of the Shroud, such as its superficiality and 3D quality.
 These details are essential to understand what is really the Shroud of Turin.
 Are these omissions due to the fact that they would support the authenticity of the Shroud and putting doubts into the claim that it is a fake?
 It is true that the specialty of Nicolotti is history, not physics, although explaining such qualities does not require deep knowledge of physics and they simply cannot be ignored.
 Instead, we are given details on the very controversial putative "writings" on the Shroud.
 Such a subject should be left aside because it is complex, speculative, and is not readily accepted by many researchers.
-Naturally, some other physical major fact, such as the 1988 radio carbon dating is mentioned.
+Naturally, some other major physical fact, such as the 1988 radio carbon dating is mentioned.
 This fact is in favor of the Shroud being a fake, and it is the only serious one.

 Then comes a two-page presentation by Jean Wirth, medieval art historian and professor at the University of Geneva.
 The author, Jean Wirth, states that the Shroud is "Une peinture en très piteux état" (A painting in a very poor condition)!
-Less than ten sentences appear on these two pages because a large, and damage, photograph of the Shroud is displayed on them.
+Less than ten sentences appear on these two pages because a large, and damaged, photograph of the Shroud is displayed on them.
 That photograph is attributed to Secondo Pia (1898) kept at the museum Nicephore Niepce at Châlon-sur-Saône (a photography museum).
 That photograph appears damaged with uneven colors and a major discoloration at the front feet.
-Was the selection of that damage photograph an attempt to support the claim that the Shroud is a painting in a very poor condition?
-Naturally, since 1898, we have much better photographs that do not show such characteristics like the one taken in 2002 by Durante (see it on the Shroud Scope).
+Was the selection of that damaged photograph an attempt to support the claim that the Shroud is a painting in a very poor condition?
+Naturally, since 1898, we have much better photographs like the one taken in 2002 by Durante (see it on the Shroud Scope).

 Jean Wirth also states: "L'absence de distorsion de la silhouette exclut qu'il puisse s'agir de l'empreinte d'un objet tridimensionnel" ("The absence of distortions from the Shroud image exclude the possibility that it is an imprint of a tridimensional object.").
 Really!
 Just like that, by one statement, professor Wirth concludes that the image must have distortions if it were coming from a tridimensional object.
 I doubt that professor Wirth even tried to search for papers that sudied this question.
 For example, the following paper The Turin Shroud was not flattened before the images formed and no major image distortions necessarily occur from a real body shows that major distortions does not occur.
 In summary, this paper points out that no major distortions occur even when coming from a tridimensional corpse because its sides are not shown on the Shroud and the cloth was not tightly covering the body.
 This is a major elementary error on the part of professor Wirth.